nfdi4plants/nfdi4plants.knowledgebase/src/docs/tutorials/QuickStart_swate.md

 ## Use templates

-Alternatively, you can also use one of DataPLANT’s [SWATE templates](https://github.com/nfdi4plants/Swate/wiki/Docs05-Templates).
-You can find them under the *Protocol Insert* tab in SWATE.
+Alternatively, you can also use one of DataPLANT’s [Swate templates](https://github.com/nfdi4plants/Swate/wiki/Docs05-Templates).
+You can find them under the *Protocol Insert* tab in Swate.

 ![](https://user-images.githubusercontent.com/39732517/128495178-cc14690a-fc8a-4a3c-b591-365176ea2b00.png)